OfficeDev/office-js-docs-pr/docs/develop/loading-the-dom-and-runtime-environment.md

 1. The user opens a document that already contains an add-in or inserts an add-in in the document.

-2. The Office host application reads the add-in's XML manifest from the Office Store, add-in catalog on SharePoint, or shared folder catalog it originates from.
+2. The Office host application reads the add-in's XML manifest from AppSource, an add-in catalog on SharePoint, or the shared folder catalog it originates from.

 3. The Office host application opens the add-in's HTML page in a browser control.